Today I had a Pulmonary Function Test (PFT). This is a non-invasive procedure to determine how well my lungs are working.

 I was pretty excited with this good news about my lungs so I suggested to Janet we walk down to the ferry which is about 2 km.
 The snow was swirling, the trees looked beautiful, the streets were deserted with all the weather related cancellations.
 And the sidewalk plows were already clearing most of our route.

-I have never seen Meredith’s office in the NDP Caucus and I didn’t expect she’d be at work in the downtown.
-As it turned out, she was so we took a 1/2 hours getting an office tour, meeting her boss Gary Burill, and seeing her work-space.
+I have never seen Meredith’s office with the NDP Caucus and I didn’t expect she’d be at work in the downtown.
+As it turned out, she was so we took a 1/2 hour getting an office tour, meeting NDP Leader Gary Burrill, and seeing her work-space.
 All her colleagues were aware of the road I’m on and expressed their good wishes for a successful outcome.

 We then boarded the ferry to Woodside.
 The picture is at the terminal and shows an oil rig in the harbour.